 an unusual honor.

-was that I was a highly implausible candidate.
-I was
+ironic.
+After all, I was a highly implausible candidate.
+Indeed,

 the last person anyone would expect to be chosen to create a